Photon1c/LavenderFieldsProject/docs/README.md

 # The Lavender Fields Project 🌞
 A collection of scripts, models, and simple functions to aid in data analysis and advanced natural system processing frameworks.

+### 🚩 👋😆✋ Major Update

+A [new](../notebooks/googlecollab-huggingface-gpu-quick-start.ipynb) Jupyter Notebook to be run in Google Collab is now available, meant to train and deploy hugginface models.
+The runtime should be set to a GPU, although the script has checks prior to deploying a rather exhaustive model.
+[Check back for link to be updated, model is taking a while to train 💪)

 The /scripts and /examples directores are serving similar purposes in this repository.
 The old adage of not fixing what isn't broken is honored to avoid breaking any links in previous updates.  🩹

 The general intended process flow for most of the scripts in this project is as follows: